mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

 }
 ```

-TODO: explanation on `return subreconciler.ContinueReconciling()`
+The Memached resource is **not** passed from the main reconciler to the

-> Note that the Memached resource is **not** passed to the subreconciler.
-This
+subreconciler.
+This is a design decision as it is considered best practice to
-  is a design decision: subreconciler should be treated as independent
+treat subreconcilers as independent "reconcilers".
+It is therefore necessary
-  "reconcilers".
-It is therefore necessary to fetch the latest version of the
+to fetch the latest version of the Memcached resource at the beginning of our
-   Memcached resource at the beginning of our (sub)reconciliation.
+(sub)reconciliation.

-Our subreconcilers becomes:
+Our subreconciler becomes:

 ```go
 // setStatusToUnknown is a function of type subreconciler.FnWithRequest